Explore Banff National Park Using Transit

 Lake Louise & Johnston Canyon

 Choose between direct or scenic routes to Lake Louise and Johnston Canyon this summer.
 Take the 8X up the Trans-Canada Highway for an express option.
-If you want to visit both Lake Louise and Moraine Lake, transfer to the Park and Ride (From the Lake Louise village) to explore more with Parks Canada shuttles.
-If a visit to Johnston Canyon or a scenic journey is what you are after, the journey up the Bow Valley Parkway on the 8S or 9 is spectacular (reservations required).
+If you want to visit both Lake Louise and Moraine Lake, opt for a Roam Super Pass, which allows you to access the Parks Canada Lake Connector route between the two lakes.

 Moraine Lake